 - "The soft, floaty ride helps generate the illusion the Camry Hybrid is larger than it really is, a plus if you're constantly shuttling people around.
 There's sufficient space in the back seat to fit three average-size males abreast without the middle passenger having to curl into a ball -- taxi fleets operating Camry Hybrids should find welcome fares." -- Motor Trend (2012)

 The 2013 Toyota Camry Hybrid comes standard with features like dual-zone automatic climate control, 10 airbags, USB and auxiliary audio inputs and push-button start.
-Features available as options or on the higher XLE trim include a moonroof, blind spot monitoring system, anti-theft alarm system, Safety Connect automatic collision notification and roadside assistance system with complimentary one-year subscription, rearview camera, Entune infotainment system, navigation, Bluetooth and 10-speaker JBL audio system.
-Entune syncs with your smartphone and uses your data plan to provide real-time traffic, weather, gas prices and stock information, satellite radio capability, HD Radio, Bing and Pandora Internet radio.
+Features available as options or on the higher XLE trim include a moonroof, a blind spot monitoring system, an anti-theft alarm system, a Safety Connect automatic collision notification and roadside assistance system with a complimentary one-year subscription, a rearview camera, Entune infotainment system, navigation, Bluetooth and a 10-speaker JBL audio system.
+Entune syncs with your smartphone and uses your data plan to provide real-time traffic, weather, gas price and stock information.
+It also includes satellite radio capability, HD Radio, Bing and Pandora Internet radio.
 Toyota provides a complimentary three-year subscription to Entune.

-Most reviewers think the 2013 Camry Hybrid’s available Entune infotainment system is easy to use and doesn’t distract them from watching the road.
-One critic notes that the touch screen is hard to see in direct sunlight, and another thinks the car’s fuel efficiency display could look more futuristic.
+Most reviewers think the 2013 Camry Hybrid’s available Entune infotainment system is easy to use and doesn’t distract you from the road.
+One critic notes that the touch screen is hard to see in direct sunlight.

 - "Still a work in progress, Toyota's new Entune multimedia/telematics system already shows solid introductory capabilities and offers both a user-friendly interface and the promise of an ever-expanding group of downloadable apps that should make it a worthy state-of-the-art rival to in-car alternatives of its competitors." -- Kelley Blue Book